joergschultzelutter/core-aprs-client/docs/framework_usage.md

     return success, output_message, postprocessor_input_object
 ```

-The output processor has only one input parameter: the input parser's response object.
+The output generator has only one input parameter: the input parser's response object.

 ### Output generator: Inputs